edelstone/tints-and-shades/README.md

 ## What is the Tint & Shade Generator?

-The purpose of this tool is to accurately produce tints (pure white added) and shades (pure black added) of a given hex color in 10% increments.
+The purpose of this tool is to accurately produce tints (pure white added) and shades (pure black added) of a given hex color in 5%, 10% or 20% increments.

 ## Why is this tool unique?